lupyuen/fpga_led_tm1637/README.md

-# fpga_oled_ssd1306
+# fpga_led_tm1637
-FPGA controller for SSD1306 OLED module on SPI.
+FPGA controller for TM1637 LED module on pseudo-SPI interface.
 Optimised for GOWIN FPGA

 Based on: